 Informal action should be taken in cases of minor misconduct.
 The employee will be invited to attend an informal meeting by their line-manager where an explanation of the minor misconduct will be given.
 The line-manager will give constructive feedback and the employee should express their views on the issue.
 This is separate from the formal part of this disciplinary procedure.
 The manager will explain to the employee what needs to be improved, and put in place any measures to support the employee.
 The employee's conduct will be reviewed at a later date and both parties will agree any informal action and a date for the review.
 Notes should be kept by the manager of this meeting but not placed on the employee's file.
+The employee should also be given a copy of the notes.
 The employee should be advised if their conduct or performance does not improve they will be moved to the next stage of this procedure.